comaps/website/content/support/how-can-i-bookmark-an-empty-space/index.md

   order: 50
 ---

-You can “long tap” on the empty space to add a bookmark.
-See “Long Tap” section to discover other features of the “long tap” functionality.
+You can “tap” on the empty space to add a bookmark.